openpol-org/OpenPol/README.md

 This is an Open source project aiming to provide tools for managing city wide police departments.

 Currently this is a work in progress.
-As soon as preliminar versions of software are ready for publishing the repos will go online.
+Repos will go online as soon as preliminar versions of the software are ready for publishing.

 If you belong to a law enforcement agency and want to join efforts please contact us at openpol@openpol.org